wilsonfsouza/gobarber-rest-api/README.md

 # Clone this repository
 $ git clone https://github.com/wilsonfsouza/gobarber-rest-api.git

-# Access the folder in your terminal/cmd/cli
+# Access the folder in your terminal
 $ cd gobarber-rest-api

 # Install all dependencies